 In addition to the hands-on exposure mentioned above, accepted vendors to ShmooCon Labs will receive the following:

-• Logo placement on the ShmooCon Labs badge and on Labs signage (banner outside door)
+• Logo placement on the ShmooCon Labs badge and on Labs signage (banner outside Labs room)

 • Logo placement on ShmooCon website and in the Labs portion of the program